cdsl-research/roll-update/README.md

     max_unavailable = int(input("Enter the maxUnavailable value: "))
 ```

-3. first deployment of wordpress application
+3. first deployment of wordpress application <br />
 after determining the three values stated above, the code will deploy the yaml files using the following command;
 ```
 kubectl apply -f wordpress-deployment.yaml -n roll
 ```
 this will deploy the wordpress deployment yaml file with the desired version (example, 6.2.1)

-4. rolling update
+4. rolling update <br />
 after the wordpress application with image version 6.2.1 is deployed, the code will then rewrite the image version to 6.3.1 so that the rolling update will be executed. the following code inside the main function is what edits the wordpress deployment file
 ```
     edit_yaml_file("6.3.1", replicas, max_surge, max_unavailable)
 ```

-5. metrics records
+5. metrics records <br />
-after the rolling update is finished, the code will then record the time taken for the rolling update and alsothe average CPU usage during the rolling update.
+after the rolling update is finished, the code will then record the time taken for the rolling update and alsothe average CPU usage during the rolling update. <br />
 below is an example of what will be shown on the terminal after the whole python code is finished executing.
 ```
 myw@c0a22173-myw:~/roll$ python3 roll1.py